 Differences Between Cloud Computing vs Grid Computing

-Though both Cloud Computing vs Grid Computing technologies is used for processing data, they have some significant differences which are as follows:
+Though both Cloud Computing vs Grid Computing technologies is used for processing data, they have some significant differences, which are as follows:

-|Basis for comparison||Cloud Computing||Grid Computing|
+|Basis of comparison||Cloud Computing||Grid Computing|

 This data can be from any computer or server.
-Cloud helps a user to guarantee on-demand access to data on cloud anytime.
+Cloud helps a user to guarantee on-demand access to data on the cloud at any time.

-|Grid computing is a distributed architecture where many computers are connected to resolve any given problem.
-When grid computing is used, all servers or personal computers are linked over a common network using WAN and independent tasks are assigned to each system.
+|In grid computing, many computers connect to solve a given problem, creating a distributed architecture.
+When using grid computing, all servers or personal computers link over a common network using WAN and assign independent tasks to each system.
 All these systems can communicate with each other directly or by using some scheduling systems.
-It is similar to a cluster but each node present on the grid has its own manager.
-These resources are centrally managed by a single system.
+It is similar to a cluster, but each node present on the grid has its own manager.
+A single system centrally manages these resources.

 Grid computing incorporates systems in different locations through WAN

-|Types||After its evolution, cloud computing deployments has been segregated into:
+|Types||After its evolution, cloud computing deployments have been segregated into:

-|Grid computing has also following types:
+|Grid computing also has the following types:

-|Goals||Cloud computing mainly focuses on reducing costs and increase returns.
+|Goals||Cloud computing mainly focuses on reducing costs and increasing returns.
 It also has a goal of increasing scalability along with increased availability and reliability.||Grid computing focuses on networks and hence has a large-scale goal.
-It focuses on resource sharing, pervasive, uniform, and reliable access to data, storage capacity and computation power.
+It focuses on resource sharing, pervasive, uniform, and reliable access to data, storage capacity, and computation power.
 It also focuses on delivering a computer as a utility.|

 |Pros||Cloud computing has many advantages.
-To list a few as below:
+To list a few below:

 1) Cloud can store large amounts of data along with storing it safely.
-Data stored in cloud is highly secure and can be accessed whenever needed.
+Data stored in the cloud is highly secure and can be accessed whenever needed.

 2) Cloud is easily accessible from any part of the world.
-You just need to have internet connectivity
+You need to have internet connectivity

-4) It is cost efficient and has fast backup and data restoration.
-Also it has automatic software updates.
+4) It is cost-efficient and has fast backup and data restoration.
+Also, it has automatic software updates.

 |Grid computing also has its advantages as below:

 1)Grid computing is useful in dealing with idle energy in computers.
 It is more efficient to put it into more sensible use.

 2) It helps to save money when huge projects are involved.
 Grid computing helps in distributing and splitting up the work into multiple computers.

-4) Space is saved and access to additional resources is made possible.
+4) Space is saved, and access to additional resources is made possible.

-|User Management||A centralized system managing the entire cloud can work with this setup or it can be delegated to any third party.||The management is decentralized and it also has a virtual organization based management.|
+|User Management||A centralized system can manage the entire cloud in this setup, or the management can be delegated to a third party.||This setup decentralizes the management, incorporating virtual organization-based management.|